multiscale/muscle3/docs/source/fortran_api.rst

     Check if a snapshot should be saved at the end of the reuse loop.

-    This method checks if a snapshot should be saved now.
+    This method checks if a snapshot should be saved at the end of the reuse loop.
+All your communication on O_F ports must be finished before calling this method, otherwise your simulation may deadlock.

     When this method returns true, the submodel must also save a snapshot through :f:func:`LIBMUSCLE_Instance_save_final_snapshot`.
 An error will be
-    generated when not doing so.
+    generated if this is not done.

     See also :f:func:`LIBMUSCLE_Instance_should_save_snapshot` for the variant
     that may be called inside of a time-integration loop of the submodel.